7 best theme parks in Europe

 Don’t be fooled by the sweet outward appearance of Disneyland, however.
 There are also rides that will have you scared silly and screaming your lungs out (but in a good way, obviously).
 Big Thunder Mountain is precisely one of these rides: the runaway mine cart will take you around a haunted mountain and have you screaming as you plummet through the darkness.
 Another famous attraction is the Star Wars Hyperspace Mountain, a thrilling takeover of the classic Space Mountain.
 Is the force strong in you?

 Want to uncover the secrets behind your favourite Disney film scenes?
 Then Walt Disney Studios is the place for you!
 You can learn how to animate the Disney way and also ride on attractions like the Finding-Nemo-themed Crush’s Coaster or the half-pipe coaster RC Racer.
 Disneyland is perfect for the whole family.
-Tickets start from 49 euros for a day pass and differ in price depending on the date you go - so be sure to check out the website beforehand.

 2. Europa Park, Germany

 There is an abundance of theme parks in Germany, but Europa Park is definitely one of the most popular, being the largest theme park in the country.
 It undeniably deserves a place on this list, as it is the second most popular theme park in Europe.